If you are categorised as ‘clinically extremely vulnerable’, you need to continue to be cautious and follow advice to help to keep yourself safe.

 - Access NHS Volunteers

 If you need further help, our Spirit of Salford Helpline offers support and advice on lots of different issues.

 If you live with someone who is classed as clinically extremely vulnerable, you don’t need to isolate.
-To help keep them safe you should closely follow the national regulations and avoid close contact with people outside of your household.
+To help keep them safe you should closely follow the national guidance and advice.

 This page was last updated on 15 July 2021